psagaydachniy/psagaydachniy/README.md

 - 👋 Hi, I’m @psagaydachniy
 - 👀 I’m interested in crypto
 - 🌱 I’m currently learning EN
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Satoshi
-- 📫 How to reach me ..
+- 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...